1757 - French invasion of Hanover – Richelieu marches towards Saxony

 - M. de Turpin marched from Witzenhausen to Allendorf, pushing a detachment to Kreuzburg.

-- Prince Ferdinand sent forward Lieutenant-Colonel von Horn of the Driesen Cuirassiers with his vanguard (300 commandeered foot, 200 cuirassiers and all his hussars) towards Aschersleben.
+- Prince Ferdinand sent forward Lieutenant-Colonel von Horn of the Driesen Cuirassiers with his vanguard (300 picked foot, 200 cuirassiers and all his hussars) towards Aschersleben.
 Meanwhile, Ferdinand advanced to Arnstedt, south of Aschersleben, with the rest of his corps.

 On September 18, the Lieutenant-General de Contades was at Zelle.